andreasbm/lit-translate/README.md

 <img src="https://raw.githubusercontent.com/andreasbm/lit-translate/master/typesafe.gif" width="450">

 If you have a lot of translation keys you can quickly lose the overview of your strings.
 If you use Typescript you can make the keys of your translation keys typesafe - this will also give you autocompletion when you enter the keys.
-To do this you have to do the following:
+To achieve this you have to do the following:

 ### 1. Add `resolveJsonModule` to your tsconfig